How to Feel At Home in Vienna, While Attending German Classes (Part 3)

 Vienna is cosmopolitan and touristy; yet can make you feel isolated and depressed if you are new and don’t know how to go around it.
 Our suggestion would be to use the time off to invest in yourself.
 Make Sundays the You-days.
 Find what makes you happy and dedicate that day of the week to doing it.

 Feel happy when in nature?
 Explore the parks scattered all over the city or the vineyards up the hills.
 Need to catch up with your family and friends?
 Now is the time to skype or facetime them for hours.
 Into cooking?
-Sunday is the day to practice your granny’s roast recipe, only remember to plan ahead and go einkaufen on Saturday because, naturally, supermarkets are closed on Sunday.
-Already enrolled at the university or just want to do INNES homework with study buddies for support?
+Sunday is the day to practice your granny’s roast recipe.
+Only remember to plan ahead and go einkaufen on Saturday because, naturally, supermarkets are closed on Sunday.
+Fell like doing your INNES German class homework?
 Try out the National Library, which is one of the very few libraries open on that day.
 Also, it’s just plain gorgeous.

 On the newly declared You-days read a book, write in your diary while sipping coffee, explore a flea market you haven’t been to, or simply meditate.
 Just don’t worry about missing out – everyone else is investing in their happiness on Sundays, too.